Skip to Content

 It began when I found the copper lobster mold for a steal at a Christian Outreach thrift store.
 I began my search for copper utensils and decided to look online.

-The brass shell sconces were another Christian Outreach thrift store find for only $4.00 each and are perfect next to the copper and brass pieces in the kitchen.
+The brass shell sconces were another Christian Outreach thrift store find.
+They cost only $4.00 each and are perfect next to the copper and brass pieces in the kitchen.

 You can see many thrifted coastal farmhouse decor items displayed here.